-What is a Nursery Worker?
+What Does it Take to Be a Nursery Worker?

-Job Description: Work in nursery facilities or at customer location planting, cultivating, harvesting, and transplanting trees, shrubs, or plants.
+Nursery Worker Definition Work in nursery facilities or at customer location planting, cultivating, harvesting, and transplanting trees, shrubs, or plants.

-Daily Life Of a Nursery Worker
+A Day in the Life of a Nursery Worker

 - Fill growing tanks with water.

 - Haul and spread topsoil, fertilizer, peat moss, and other materials to condition soil, using wheelbarrows or carts and shovels.

 - Inspect plants and bud ties to assess quality.